Home Visit KanchanaburiKanchanaburi in Thailand, the complete guide

 Kanchanaburi Province

-It is a pleasant little town spread out along the River Kwai , it is 130 km from Bangkok and has a population of 52,000.
+It's a small pleasant town that stretches along the Kwai River, it's located 130 km from Bangkok and has a population of 52,000 inhabitants.

-Many of its restaurants, live music bars and guest houses are located on barges on the River Kwai.
+Many of its restaurants, concert bars and guest houses are located on barges on the River Kwai.

-History of the Bridge on the River Kwai
+History of the Bridge over the River Kwai

-In 1941, the Japanese army invaded Thailand with the primary aim of subsequently invading Malaysia.
+In 1941, the Japanese army invaded Thailand with the primary goal of invading Malaysia afterwards.

-In 1942, the Imperial Japanese Army ordered the construction of a railway that was to link Thailand to Burma.
+In 1942, the Imperial Japanese Army ordered the construction of a railway line that was to connect Thailand to Burma.

 30,000 Western prisoners and 100,000 Asian workers were used to build 415 km of railway.

-Then the Japanese decided to invade India using this route, so they accelerated the work and the work rate became infernal.
+Then the Japanese decided to invade India using this route, they then accelerated the work and the work pace became infernal.

 Forced labor and malaria caused thousands of deaths.
-In the final months, Japanese soldiers were also forced to participate in the work to meet deadlines.
+In the last months, Japanese soldiers were also forced to participate in the work to meet the deadlines.

-During this period the bridge was bombed about ten times by the Allies.
+During this period, the bridge was bombed a dozen times by the Allies.

 After the war, the Thai government decided to restore this line to attract tourists and they did not hesitate to ask Japanese banks to participate!

-A monument and two museums were built to commemorate this tragic story:
+A monument and two museums were built to commemorate this tragic history:

 The Thailand-Burma Railway Museum (opened in March 2003) and the Jeath War Museum about the bridge itself.

-There is also the Death Railway and a World War II Allied cemetery.Kanchanaburi Station
+There is also the Death Railway and a World War II Allied cemetery.Kanchanaburi Railway Station

-The tourist information center is located on Saeng Chuto Rd just south of the bus station.
+The tourist office is located on Saeng Chuto Rd, just south of the bus station.

 Open from 8:00 a.m. to 4:00 p.m. every day.